MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Grant-SmbClientAccessToServer.md

 # Grant-SmbClientAccessToServer

 ## SYNOPSIS
-Grants SMB client access to a specified server.
+Allow access to a computer or set of computers for SMB over QUIC's client access control feature on an SMB Server.

 ## SYNTAX